๐ŸฅHistory of New Zealand

 Sidney Holland

-• Cold War alignment—strengthened ties with the US and UK, positioning New Zealand firmly in the Western bloc
+• Cold War alignment: strengthened ties with the US and UK, committing New Zealand troops to the Korean War and signing the ANZUS treaty (1951), positioning New Zealand firmly in the Western bloc

 Keith Holyoake

-• Agricultural export champion—expanded dairy and meat exports, cementing New Zealand's economic dependence on primary products
+• Agricultural export champion: expanded dairy and meat exports, cementing New Zealand's economic dependence on primary products, particularly the British market.
+This reliance would become a vulnerability when Britain joined the EEC in 1973

-Compare: Holland vs. Holyoake—both National PMs who maintained economic stability, but Holland governed during post-war reconstruction with a more interventionist approach, while Holyoake presided over prosperity and emphasized export-led growth.
-Holland was more ideologically conservative; Holyoake more pragmatically centrist.
+Compare: Holland vs. Holyoake: both National PMs who maintained the welfare state consensus, but Holland governed during post-war reconstruction and took a confrontational approach to labour disputes, while Holyoake presided over prosperity and emphasized export-led growth.
+Holland was more ideologically combative; Holyoake more pragmatically centrist.

 Progressive Reformers and National Identity